 "I am looking forward to welcoming this inaugural class of honors students to Huntington University," said Dr. Todd Martin, professor of English.
 "I have been working diligently to prepare a program that I hope will be challenging and enriching, and I know that these students are up to the task.
 In return, I'm counting on these students to set a positive tone for the program, a tone that will resound in the forthcoming years as the program develops."

-, a freshman biology pre-med major from Fort Wayne, Ind.
-Hosanna Burr
+Nicholas Bond, a freshman biology pre-med major from Fort Wayne, Ind.

-, a freshman biology education major Demotte, Ind.
-Isaiah Gerber
+Adrienne Funderburg, a freshman biology education major Demotte, Ind.

-, a sophomore English writing major from Ossian, Ind.
-Olivia Knispel
+Isaiah Gerber, a sophomore English writing major from Ossian, Ind.

-, a junior biology pre-med major from Churubusco, Ind.
-Nicole Manges
+Olivia Knispel, a junior biology pre-med major from Churubusco, Ind.

-, a freshman English literature major from Greenville, Ohio Meghan Martin
+Nicole Manges, a freshman English literature major from Greenville, Ohio

 Students that were not accepted are still encouraged to participate in the readings and lectures.
 The program will continue to grow to accommodate the needs of the students.

 For more information, visit www.huntington.edu/honors.